FaceTime Like A Pro (eBook)

 Type Library Caches and press return

-4. Drag and drop the Caches folder to your desktop or any other folder to make a backup if something goes wrong.
+4. Drag and drop the Caches folder to your desktop or another folder to make a backup in case something goes wrong.

 5. Click and open the Caches folder → Select all files in the Cache folder and delete them using Cmd (⌘) + delete.